 "Good products" can become "bad products" when you don't follow label directions and instructions.

-This matched set makes people wince when thinking of grabbing the wrong one.
-First, some eye drops can be deadly if ingested by a small child.
-If anyone mistakenly puts superglue in their eyes, call the Poison Center.
-Generally the first directive is to flush the eye for at least 15 minutes in the shower, followed by an eye exam.
-However, call the Poison Center for specific directives.
+Some eye drops can be deadly if ingested by a small child.
+If anyone mistakenly puts super glue in their eyes, call the poison center.
+Generally, the first instruction is to flush the eye for at least 15 minutes in the shower, followed by an eye exam.
+However, call the poison center for specific directives.
 Remember, you can reduce the risk by keeping these products in two separate locations, far away from one another to reduce the risk of poisoning.

 - Cleanser & Grated Cheese